Beyond-jQuery/book/manuscript/dom-manipulation.md

 I've replaced `ChildNode.remove()` with `Node.removeChild`, which [has existed since DOM Level 1 Core][domlevel1-removechild], so it is supported in all browsers.
 In order to remove a child node, of course we need to access the parent first.
 Luckily, it's really easy to do this, as you learned in [the Finding HTML Elements chapter](#parents-and-children-webapi).
 In this instance, the code that limits us to modern browsers is the `:last-child` CSS3 pseudo-class, which isn't available in Internet Explorer 8.

-In order to support IE8, you'll have to replace the selector with something like `document.querySelectorAll('.types li')[3]`.
-And if you don't want to hard-code the index of the gelato element, you'll have to move the result of the `querySelectorAll` into a variable, and access the last element in the returned collection by examining its `length` property.
+In order to support IE8, you'll have to replace the selector with `document.querySelectorAll('.types li')[3]`.
+And if you don't want to hard-code the index of the gelato element, you'll have to move the result of the `querySelectorAll` into a variable, and access the last element in the returned collection by examining this variable's `length` property.

 ### Text content

 There are two workflows to address in terms of element text: updating and parsing.
 While jQuery provides one specific method to accomplish both of these tasks, the DOM API offers two - both with different behaviors that accommodate different needs.
 In this section, I'll demonstrate jQuery's `text()` method, the native `textContent` property, _and_ the native `innerText` property.
 You'll see how each of these differ as we make changes to [our document of ice cream types and flavors](#moving-elements-markup-result) and then output the resulting document as text.

 First, let's examine jQuery's `text()` method, which allows us to both read and update text in a document.
-Notice that one of our types "Italian ice", starts with a capital letter.
+Notice that one of our types - "Italian ice" - starts with a capital letter.
 None of the other types or flavors share this trait.
 Even though "Italian" is a proper adjective and normally _should_ start with a capital "t", let's modify it to be consistent with the case of the rest of our types and flavors.

 {title="update text - jQuery", lang=javascript}
 ~~~~~~~